 Housing Element Implementation Status Continue/Modify/Delete

-Making available regional and local • ,, ,, ,, ,,
+Making available regional and local Community, mounty, 2 close

-housing program information to II
+housing program information to

-residents, and assisting residents in ,
+residents, and assisting residents in , and grant property

 contacting housing assistance

 organizations.

 Inform interested developers about the

 range of housing allowed in areas

 outside of Laguna Woods Village,

 including housing for families.

 Inform interested developers about the

 State density bonus program incentives

 available for development of affordable

 housing.
-4

-Program 3.A.2: Continue to encourage and Ongoing: Section 13.26.040 of the
+Program 3.A.2: Continue to encourage and Ongoing: Section 13.26.040 of the The City will delete the program

-facilitate the use of the City's density bonus Laguna Woods Municipal Code, adopted as the City's residential density
+facilitate the use of the City's density bonus as the City's residential density

-provisions to provide affordable housing in 2013; Laguna Woods Municipal Code
+provisions to provide affordable housing in 2013; Laguna Woods Municipal Code bonus standards are consistent

 opportunities.
 Revise the density bonus amended in 2018; see Ordinance No. with state law.

 provisions as necessary in the City's 18-03 and amended in 2020; see

 Municipal Code to be consistent with State Ordinance No. 20-02.

 density bonus law.

 Program 3.A.3: Encourage residents to The City will delete the program

 apply, when available, for the Section 8 and application forms for Section 8 as the City provides referrals to

 rental assistance program (through County housing through the County of Orange the OC Housing Authority as a

 of Orange Housing Authority) for extremely and makes them available to residents normal business practice.

 and very low-income rental households. from City Hall.

-Inform local rental property owners and eligible residents of Section 8 assistance
+Inform local rental property owners and

+eligible residents of Section 8 assistance

 and Section 8 waitlist openings through

 flyers and the City's website.
 Provide

-technical assistance during the application

-process to interested residents.
+technical assistance during the application process to interested residents.
 While the

-City endeavors to maintain the current
+City endeavors to maintain the current Y .

 level of assistance through the Section 8 (72

 vouchers) program, the City has no

 jurisdiction over the funding and operation

 of the Section 8 voucher program.

 Program 3.A.4: Continue to use CDBG Ongoing: Through June 2017, the City The City will delete the program.

 funds to fund projects that improve and , , See programs H-2.1.1, 2.2.1, and

 maintain the quality of the City's housing

 stock and residential infrastructure.
-While Program.
-Uncertainty surrounding the
+While

-the City endeavors to maintain the current future availability of CDBG funds, as well
+the City endeavors to maintain the current , ,

-level of assistance through the CDBG as the impact of increasing compliance
+level of assistance through the CDBG -

 program, the City has no jurisdiction over

-the funding and operation of the CDBG I
+the funding and operation of the CDBG

 program. end of the program.
 Staff continues to

 evaluate other potential, future uses of

 CDBG housing rehabilitation funds.